tencentyun/intlcloud-documents/yehe_doc/数据库/TDSQL-C MySQL 版/产品简介/应用场景_intl_en.md

 ![](https://qcloudimg.tencent-cloud.cn/raw/9ec947aeee9a98949f3f9a60bf3135ca.png)

 ## Finance and Insurance
 - It is deployed in a multi-AZ architecture for disaster recovery and backup, with data backups stored in multiple AZs.
-In addition, it utilizes the global database network feature to implement remote disaster recovery.
-In this way, cross-region instances can be read and written at the same time, and intra-region deployment can be transformed to cross-region deployment with no code changes required.
 - It adopts comprehensive methods such as allowlist and VPC to provide security guarantees for various links in database data access, storage, and management.
 - It uses the shared distributed storage architecture, which completely resolves the problem of poor data consistency in replica databases caused by async source-replica replication.